Dodgers edge Cubs 3-2 with late-game heroics

 Chicago fell to 3-10 in its last 13 road games.

-Dodgers starter Hyun-Jin Ryu gave up two unearned runs and seven hits in seven innings.
-He struck out eight and walked none.
+Dodgers starter Hyun-Jin Ryu allowed two unearned runs and seven hits in seven innings.
+He struck out eight without allowing a walk.

 Chicago starter Josè Quintana gave up two runs and six hits in five innings.
 The left-hander struck out three and walked three.